cupp0/modify/README.md

 The workflow is inspired by the programming language PureData.

 Add a noise module from the Generator column and a display module from the output column.
 Move the modules around the sketch by clicking and dragging the black grabber nodes at the top center.
-To Connect the output of the noise generator to in the input of the display, first click the output of the noise module.
+To Connect the output of the noise generator to in the input of the display, first click the output of the noise module (small white square, bottom left).
 You should see a line originating at the ouput you clicked following your cursor position.
 The next data input node you click on will form a connection.
-Click on the input node of the data module to see what noise looks like.
+Click on the input node of the data module (small white square, top let) to see what noise looks like.

 Move the generator sliders around, have some fun.